SabrinaPau/07_eda-project-1/README.md

 ## Getting Started

 - Please create a new repository on GitHub and invite all team members to collaborate.
+  - Include a .gitignore file to your repo.
+Here f.e. your data folder should be listed, since you want to make sure not to push any data to GitHub.
 - Create a new virtual environment using:

 ```BASH